sanderkohnstamm/mavshark/README.md

 # **mavshark** 🦈

-_A lightweight CLI tool for listening to MAVLink messages over various connection types._
+_A lightweight CLI tool for recording and replaying to MAVLink messages._

 ## **Installation**